teahaz/teahaz.js/README.md

 # teahaz.js
-teahaz.js is a JavaScript module that helps clients work with a teahaz-server.
+teahaz.js is a JavaScript library that helps clients work with a teahaz-server.

 This is not finished yet!!!